mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 ```

 ### Watch
-Rollup.js has also "watch" functionality, it just has to be installed separately:
+Rollup.js also has "watch" functionality, it just has to be installed separately:

 ```bash
 npm install rollup-watch --save-dev
 ```

-Once this is installed, you can use the ```-w``` flag with the rollup command, lets change this as well in ````package.json```:
+Once this is installed, you can use the ```-w``` flag with the rollup command, let's change this as well in ``package.json```:

 ```JSON
     "watch": "rollup -c -w"
 ```

 Now when you run ```npm run watch``` your web page should work again.
-Rollup.js bundles all your JavaScripts using native ES2015 import/export and converts them into IIFE format (which browsers understand) and then uses Babel to convert all other ES2015 features into ES5 (which the browsers also understand).
+Rollup.js bundles all your JavaScript files using native ES2015 import/export and converts them into IIFE format (which browsers understand) and then uses Babel to convert all other ES2015 features into ES5 (which browsers also understand).
 You now have a fully functioning, modern JavaScript Front End tooling set up.

 ## Webpack
 I must admit I never used Rollup.js myself until I started the research for this guide and stumbled upon it, I have always used Webpack so I am going to devote this chapter to Webpack as an alternative to Rollup.js.
 Feel free to skip it if you are happy using Rollup.js but for those that prefer Webpack, read on.